Spring in our heads - what does this season do to us?

 A lack of vitamin D is therefore not only bad, but can also be harmful.
 It has even been researched that a lack of sunlight, and therefore vitamin D, promotes some forms of depression.
 It's pretty obvious when you think about the information up to this point.

 Despite all the sun worship, I would also like to warn you about the risks.
 It's no secret and everyone here is probably aware that the sun's rays can also be very dangerous, as they can cause skin cancer if you are exposed to them for too long without protection.
-Exactly how long this is depends entirely on the individual and is highly dependent on your own skin, so it could be 10 minutes or even 20 or perhaps even more.
+Exactly how long this is depends entirely on the individual and is highly dependent on your own skin, so it could be 10 minutes or even 20 or maybe even more.
 It is generally recommended to go out in the sun for a few minutes three times a week with your arms, legs and face exposed.
 If you want to know exactly whether your body is getting enough vitamin D, you should have a blood test.
-No matter how weak or strong the pigmentation of the skin is: sun screen should definitely be used after a few minutes of vitamin D refueling, preferably before you discover the first slight redness.
+No matter how weak or strong the pigmentation of your skin is: sun screen should definitely be used after a few minutes of vitamin D exposure, preferably before you notice the first slight redness.
 Then it's best to get into the shade and apply plenty of cream, because yes, UV radiation also reaches the shade!

 The active lifestyle